Youngers: Production and cast

 The series was greenlit for an eight episode order in August 2012.
 Producer Luke Alkin said in an interview that the series is inspired by the mainstream success of British urban music, citing artists such as Dizzee Rascal and Tinie Tempah as models for the lead characters of Jay and Yemi.
 Well respected UK composer Aiden Hogarth aka S.K.I.T.Z Beatz was brought in to create the original soundtrack.

 There was an open casting call in early 2012 for the lead roles of Jay and Yemi, where over 350 actors were seen.
 To audition, it was required that the actors have some rap or musical background.
 After Ade Oyefeso and Calvin Demba were added to the cast, the series was filmed between September and November in Peckham.
 The final cast was made up of predominantly new talent including YouTube act and Brit School graduates Mandem on the Wall.

 Broadcast

 The series was declared a 'hit' after a 450,000 viewer turn out for the first episode.
 E4 have said, "Youngers has been a huge success, but we have to let time tell the tale from here, as the following episodes will have to be even better for it to continue."
 On 27 June 2013 it was announced by Morgan Jeffery on the Digital Spy Website that E4 have ordered a second series for Youngers.
-It was broadcast some in June 2014 with 8 new episodes with Calvin Demba, Ade Oyefeso and Shavani Seth returning, also YouTube sensation Mandem on the Wall.
+It was broadcast in June 2014 with 8 new episodes with Calvin Demba, Ade Oyefeso and Shavani Seth returning, along with YouTube sensation Mandem on the Wall.